analyticalworkflows/TeachingMaterials/classes/ProjectProposal/README.md

 - Send me a link to your repo.
 (I will "fork" it -- make a copy of it -- on our AnalyticalWorkflow organization.)
 - Create a new _Issue_ (on the _forked_ copy of your repo) page titled _Project proposal_.
 - Create a slide presentation (PowerPoint, Keynote, whatever) to present.  _No more than **5 slides** (including title slide)!_
+- Export your presentation as a pdf and place it in the Github repo for your project.

 ### Class structure
 We'll dedicate the whole class period to presentations.